rwabukwererealfred/readExcelFileNestjs/README.md

 | GET           |/user/uploadedList | return users who are having invalid input   |           |
 | POST          |/user/register     | commit the list uploaded in a sql database  |           |

-- You might use excel format that is in the project (users.xlxs)
+- You might use excel format that is in the project (users.xlsx)